Code-Institute-Submissions/cidataproject/README.md

 ## Further Work

 Future challenges are the improvement of the charts to allow different information display, including the categories in the data which were left out of analisys in this occasion.
+It would be interesting to compare this Voting intentions with the results of the actual 1988 Referendum, to corroborate the accuracy of this survey.